frankhood/django-anonymizable-model/docs/usage.rst

 Usage
 =====

-To use django-anonimizable-model in a project, add it to your `INSTALLED_APPS`:
+To use django-anonymizable-model in a project, add it to your `INSTALLED_APPS`:

 .. code-block:: python

     INSTALLED_APPS = (
         ...
-        'django_anonimizable_model.apps.DjangoAnonimizableModelConfig',
+        'anonymizable_model',
         ...
     )

-Add django-anonimizable-model's URL patterns:
+Add django-anonymizable-model's URL patterns:

 .. code-block:: python

-    from django_anonimizable_model import urls as django_anonimizable_model_urls
+    from anonymizable_model import urls as anonymizable_model_urls

     urlpatterns = [
         ...
-        url(r'^', include(django_anonimizable_model_urls)),
+        url(r'^', include(anonymizable_model_urls)),
         ...
     ]